Multimodal Controller for Generative Models: Experiments

 \section{Experiments}

 This section demonstrates applications of multimodal controlled generative models to data generation and creation.
 We compare the result of our proposed method with that of conditional generative models.
-We illustrate our results for four different types of multimodal controlled generative models, including VAE, PixelCNN, Glow, and GAN on CIFAR10, COIL100, and Omniglot datasets~\cite{krizhevsky2009learning,nene1996columbia, lake2015human}.
+We illustrate our results for four different types of multimodal controlled generative models, including VAE, PixelCNN, Glow, and GAN on CIFAR10, COIL100, and Omniglot datasets~\cite{krizhevsky2009learning,nene1996columbia,lake2015human}.
 Due to our proposed method's random nature, we conduct $12$ random experiments for each generative model on each dataset.
 The standard errors in parentheses show that uniformly sampled subnetworks are robust enough to produce stable results for either a small or large number of data modalities.
-Details regarding the experimental settings and network architecture for comparisons are described in the supplementary document.

-Evaluating generative models is generally challenging~\cite{theis2015note}.
-Throughout our experiments, we use the Inception Score (IS)~\cite{salimans2016improved} and Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} in order to approximately measure the quality of generated samples and to compare with the baseline.
-We also provide likelihood measurements for VAE, PixelCNN, and Glow in Table~\ref{tab:nll}.
-The results show that multimodal controlled generative models perform comparably to conditional generative models in likelihood estimation.